Ehrlich's deBugged Blog

 Why do spider beetles come inside?

-Spider beetles are usually just looking for food, like most insects which end up inside a home or property.
-Spider beetles can come inside a home when they hitch a ride on some sort of foodstuff or one of the foods listed in the paragraph above.
+Spider beetles are usually just looking for food, like most insects that end up inside a home or property.
+They can come inside a home when they hitch a ride on some sort of foodstuff or one of the foods listed in the paragraph above.
 Spider beetles can also just hitch a ride in goods brought in from outside.
 It is rare for spider beetles to end up inside by coming through cracks in screens or foundations, as they are very specific in where they live and what they want to eat.
-However, it is not outside the realm of possibility that if you live near a place which has a spider beetle infestation to end up with spider beetles inside your home or property as they move from one area into a new one looking for food.
+However, it is not outside the realm of possibility that if you live near a place that has a spider beetle infestation to end up with spider beetles inside your home or property as they move from one area into a new one looking for food.

 Where do spider beetles hide?